yuechen2001/Orbital_22-23_PDFReader/README.md

 # The PDF Tailor

 ## Features
-- Three background colours available: Default, Dark, and Sepia
+- Three background colours are available: Default, Dark, and Sepia
+- Annotate your PDF files with our in-built Textbox feature
-- Allows zooming in and out of PDF file
+- Zoom in and out of PDF files
-- Favourite files you need the most from the reader screen
+- Favourite files you need the most
 - Create folders to keep your files organised
-- Save your most recently opened files
+- Track your most recently opened files
 - Automatically remove files that no longer exist on the local filesystem

 ## Built Using